-- The software option Dyna.
-Coll.
-Monitoring (DCM) (option 40) allows the control to monitor machine elements for collision that have been defined by the machine tool builder, see "Collision monitoring (option 40)", Page 142 - In Program run submode, program graphics allow you to check the machining process in real time, see "Program execution", Page 169 - For machines with magazines, the Tools in program soft key allows you to filter the magazine list.
-When the filter is active, the control shows all tools of the active NC program, see "Tool compensation", Page 173 - Context-sensitive help is available for the TNCdiag application, see "Application", Page 88 - The Autologin function allows you to define a user who is automatically logged on by the control during booting when user administration is active, see "Enabling Autologin", Page 748 - Within Remote Desktop Manager (option 133), you can create private connections when user administration is active.
-Private connections can be viewed and used only by the creator, see "Private connections", Page 694 - When user administration is active, you can create private network drive connections for individual users.
-The Single Sign On feature allows you to connect to an encrypted network drive while logging on to the control, see "Adding a network drive", Page 725 - The MACHINE operating mode provides incremental jog positioning, see "Incremental jog positioning", Page 143 - The Display settings menu item has been added to the Config menu item.
+- For machines with magazines, the Tools in program soft key allows you to filter the magazine list.
+When the filter is active, the control shows all tools of the active NC program, see "Tool compensation", Page 172 - Context-sensitive help is available for the TNCdiag application, see "Application", Page 88 - The Autologin function allows you to define a user who is automatically logged on by the control during booting when user administration is active, see "Enabling Autologin", Page 734 - Within Remote Desktop Manager (option 133), you can create private connections when user administration is active.
+Private connections can be viewed and used only by the creator, see "Private connections", Page 680 - When user administration is active, you can create private network drive connections for individual users.
+The Single Sign On feature allows you to connect to an encrypted network drive while logging on to the control, see "Adding a network drive", Page 711 - The MACHINE operating mode provides incremental jog positioning, see "Incremental jog positioning", Page 142 - The Display settings menu item has been added to the Config menu item.
 This menu allows you to define that the editor should show the T, S, F, and M technology values in violet and the GO command in brown.
 In addition, you can define the font size for the NC editor and the tree view, see the smart.Turn and DIN Programming User's Manual - Unknown syntax elements can be caused by typing errors.
 The editor highlights lines containing unknown syntax elements in magenta, see the smart.
 Turn and DIN Programming User's Manual - The Format the program function allows you to check and indent the NC program, as well as to insert missing block numbers, see the smart.
 Turn and DIN Programming User's Manual - The G codes G306, G316, G378, and G388 allow you to define texts on the front face or lateral surface, see the smart.
 Turn and DIN Programming User's Manual - The G codes G405, G415, G475, and G485 allow you to define DataMatrix codes on the front face or lateral surface, see the smart.Turn and DIN Programming User's Manual